danicavaldez/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  .forEach executes a given function for each item in the array .map creates a new array with the results of given function on every item in an array

 2. What is the difference between a function and a method?

+  A method is a function that is a property of an object

 3. What is closure?

+  When the function body has access to variables that are defined outside the function

 4. Describe the four rules of the 'this' keyword.
+  Describe the four rules of the 'this' keyword.

+  Global binding - When you’re in global scope so ‘this’ will point to the window object

+  Implicit binding - when using a method of an object, the context of ‘this’ points to what is to the left of the dot.

+  New binding - when a constructor function is used, ‘this’ refers to the specific instant of the object created and returned by the constructor function

+  explicit binding - you can override what ‘this’ currently point to, and clearly define what object it’s now bound to

 5. Why do we need super() in an extended class?

+  so that the child constructor can inherit the parent properties.
+It calls parent constructor and sets all parent’s properties onto child constructor.

 ## Project Set up